Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 ![Frames_order](https://github.com/user-attachments/assets/fcc304c5-dc7a-49d7-bd08-027e6dda2bfe)

-A bitmap file can be listed multiple times, and be count multiple times in passive or active frames or even in both.<BR>
+A bitmap file can be listed multiple times, and be counted multiple times in passive and/or active frames.<BR>
 The frames order being the sequence(s) of bitmap displayed following maker's choice, it does **NOT** require to be a logical numerary suite (such as 1 2 3 4...) as long as it follows the requirements mentioned above.<BR><BR>
 Next example shows those.
-It uses frame repetitions in an animation built on only 5 .bm frames numbered frame_0.bm to frame_4.bm, without listing the frames in a "logical" numeral order.<BR>
+It uses frame repetitions in an animation built on only 5 .bm frames numbered frame_0.bm to frame_4.bm, without listing the frames in a "logical" numerical order.<BR>
 We emphasize here that the number of active/passive frames is not related to the number of bitmap images, but rather to the number of calls of these in their respective sequences.

 ![Frames_order_2](https://github.com/user-attachments/assets/7346c449-e23b-4435-96d9-7dc7d81d7743)

-Still, trying to stick as much as possible to numeral order when it comes to name the bitmap files, accordingly to the position they should play within the animation, will greatly help building the ***frames order*** or editing it later (especially on long *frames order* containing 100+ inputs).<BR><BR>
+Still, trying to stick as much as possible to numeral order when it comes to name the bitmap files, accordingly to the position they should play within the animation, will greatly help building the ***frames order*** or editing it later (especially on long *frames order* listing 100+ inputs).<BR><BR>
 Labelling of bitmap files requiring the first frame to be named ***frame_0.bm***, the minimum input value in `Frames order:` is ***0*** in the case of a 1 only passive frame animation.<BR><BR>

 ### 🔸  Active Cycle